Ichinojō Takashi: Return to competition and retirement

 Ichinojō underwent an endoscopy in February 2023 to remove a herniated disc.
 A few weeks later, he told reporters that he intended to compete at the upcoming March tournament where he was ranked near the top of the second-highest jūryō division.
 In the March 2023 tournament he was able to win the jūryō championship with a 14-1 record, gaining promotion back to the top division for the May 2023 tournament.

 Ichinojō unexpectedly announced his retirement from active competition soon after his promotion.
 In a press conference on 4 May 2023 he told reporters that he made the decision to retire because of lengthy lower back issues.
 He added that he was glad he did sumo wrestling, saying that winning a championship was his best moment.
 Despite having acquired Japanese citizenship he left the Sumo Association, choosing not remain in sumo as a coach.

 Ichinojō began planning his retirement ceremony in November 2023 by telling Nikkan Sports that he would hold a ceremony on his own, rather than holding it in the more traditional way at the Ryōgoku Kokugikan.
 The ceremony was held at the Tobu Hotel Levant Tokyo in Sumida on 11 February 2024, with around 400 people taking part in the event.
-Having left the professional world on bad terms with his master, Ichinojō announced early on in the organization of the event that he was not thinking there would be any participation from members of his former stable.
+Having left the professional world on bad terms with his stablemaster, Ichinojō announced early on in the organization of the event that he was not thinking there would be any participation from members of Minato stable.
 However, several Mongolian personalities took part in the ceremony, including Ōzeki Kirishima and former yokozuna Kakuryū.
 Because of Ichinojō's bad relationship with his former master, the ceremony ended with Ishiura Tokiyoshi giving the final scissor strokes, because he is the principal of Ichinojō's former high school (Tottori Jōhoku High School) and his former mentor in the sumo club.

 Post-retirement activities

 Ichinojō has revealed that in July 2023 he returned to his home country of Mongolia for about two months.

 In 2025, he made his feature film acting debut in director Joe Cornet's The Wide West.
 Credited simply as "Ichi", he stars alongside former juryo wrestler Hishofuji Hiroki as sumo champions in the early 20th century who travel abroad to exhibit the sport in the United States.
-The film is very loosely inspired by Hitachiyama Taniemon's 1907 sumo deputation to America.
+The film is very loosely inspired by Hitachiyama Taniemon's 1907 sumo deputation to the US.